How to Help An Addict Who Doesn’t Want Help: Yes, There’s Still Hope

-It’s not a secret by among Americans, millions are suffering from addiction to drugs and alcohol.
+It’s not a secret, millions are suffering from addiction to drugs and alcohol.
 However, 23.5 million people in the U.S. are also in recovery from addiction, today.

 If your loved one is impacted by some type of substance addiction, its vital that you focus on their recovery potential.
 This is especially important because many addicts have a tendency to refuse help.

 There are lots of strategies you can employ to help someone who is resistant to change.
 Read on to learn how to help an addict who doesn’t want help.

 In order to help an addict who doesn’t seem to want help, you first need to spot the signs that someone is living with addiction.